Nature: acrid, sweet, slightly cold

 • Overdose can produce nausea and vomiting.

-MW: A black, tangled mass of roots: for those caught in state of brooding, dark hopelessness, entangled in a web of coercive forces, against which one fights, but feels cannot ultimately defeat; a sense of entrapment; maybe caught in an abusive relationship or manipulative business pattern.
+Matt Wood: A black, tangled mass of roots: for those caught in state of brooding, dark hopelessness, entangled in a web of coercive forces, against which one fights, but feels cannot ultimately defeat; a sense of entrapment; maybe caught in an abusive relationship or manipulative business pattern.

 • For those who need to grab hold of their fears and drives in order to get through the entanglement which surrounds them.